google/trillian/docs/Personalities.md

 hash are assumed equal, even if the full Merkle leaf structure differs (e.g. because it has a different timestamp attached).

-This means that a personality that wants to prevent duplicate entries can do so by setting the `LeafIdentityHash` value on new Merkle tree leaves appropriately.
+This means that a personality that wants to duplicate entries can do so by setting the `LeafIdentityHash` value on new Merkle tree leaves appropriately.
 The personality code also needs to cope with duplicates: the Merkle tree leaf in a successful `QueueLeaves` response may not be the same